Do you want to spend the summer doing cutting edge research at a top-ranked institution?

 - Weekly career mentoring and professional development workshops

-- A journal club series teaches scientific literacy and critical thinking skills
+- A journal club series that teaches scientific literacy and critical thinking skills

 - Poster session to present your research at summer's end